awarepenguin70/digital_wallet_system/README.md

-# Digital Wallet System with Cash Management and Fraud Detection - Comprehensive Documentation
+# Digital Wallet System with Cash Management and Fraud Detection

 ## Table of Contents
 1. [Project Definition](#project-definition)